Short-distance production of three particles with large scattering length: Introduction

-In this paper, we investigate the qualitative properties of such a multi-neutron state created at short distances in pionless EFT~\cite{vanKolck:1997ut,Kaplan:1998tg,Kaplan:1998we,vanKolck:1998bw}.
+In this paper, we investigate the qualitative properties of such a multineutron state created at short distances in pionless effective field theory (EFT)~\cite{vanKolck:1997ut,Kaplan:1998tg,Kaplan:1998we,vanKolck:1998bw}.
 We focus on the production of three neutrons in a point and leave the extension to four neutrons and the effects of an extended source distribution for future work.
 Similar calculations for the case of three neutral charm mesons can be found in Refs.~\cite{Braaten:2021iot,Braaten:2023acw}.
-The point-production is calculated applying effective potentials derived from pionless effective field theory (EFT) at leading order (LO) (see Ref.~\cite{Dietz:2021haj} for details) and next-to-next-to-leading order (N$^2$LO).
+The point-production is calculated applying effective potentials derived from pionless EFT at leading order (LO) (see Ref.~\cite{Dietz:2021haj} for details) and next-to-next-to-leading order (N$^2$LO).